YasarMert/YasarMert/README.md

 - 👋 Hi, I’m @YasarMert
 - 👀 I’m interested in programming and translating
-- 🌱 I currently dont do anything special other than studying for uni.
+- 🌱 I currently dont do anything special other than studying for university.
 - 📫 How to reach me?
 For now, u cant.
 (Other than github)

 <!---